Franklin Elementary staff member tests positive for COVID-19 over weekend

 Support Local Journalism

-Muscatine Community School District said the case was contracted virus outside of school and is not connected to the other case.
+Muscatine Community School District said the latest case was contracted outside of school and is not connected to the other case.

-Those in close contact with the positive case were notified.
+Those in close contact with the affected staff member were notified.
 Classes are set to resume Tuesday, there are no classes district-wide on Monday.

-To monitor the Muscatine County Positive COVID chart, residents can visit the district’s Return to Learn website.
+To monitor the Muscatine County positive COVID-19 chart, residents can visit the district’s Return to Learn website.

 Concerned about COVID-19?